 The name is perhaps a bit misleading, since the original Little Nightmares always had huge potential to give you nightmares.
 With its Tim Burton factor cranked to 11 and some truly harrowing encounters with the stuff of real-life night terrors, Little Nightmares earned its place among the generation’s best horror games.
 It sits as a cousin to things like Limbo and Inside, and the sequel should only further cement its place as one of the best new horror series to emerge in recent years.

-There's sure to be more great horror games announced over the coming months, so stay tuned to GameSkinny for news on their announcements, release dates, and more.
+There are sure to be more great horror games announced over the coming months, so stay tuned to GameSkinny for news on their announcements, release dates, and more.